Travel to Russia

 All our students are met at the airport, railway or bus stations by a school representative carrying a ‘Liden & Denz’ sign and taken straight to their host family or other point of destination.

 In the unlucky event that there is nobody at an airport or train station to meet a student, he/she should immediately call the school using our emergency numbers.
-There is always somebody on duty in both schools, who will immediately send for a car or/and a member of staff to pick him or her up.
+There is always somebody on duty in all our centres, who will immediately send for a car or/and a member of staff to pick him or her up.

 Arrival transfers are included in the course fees if accommodation is booked via the school.